mattiasmucherie/academy-databases/mysql.md

 ### 6. Remove yourself

 Try to remove yourself from the Person table and look if it fails.
-If it not fails, you have missed something in the earlier steps since it should not be possible to remove a person with an **Address** in the **Email** table since the **Email** table contains a reference to the **Person** table.
+If it doesn't fail, you have missed something in the earlier steps since it should not be possible to remove a person with an **Address** in the **Email** table since the **Email** table contains a reference to the **Person** table.

 Change the **Email** table so it uses the **cascade** constraint when deleting.